gagolews/realtest/devel/sphinx/index.rst

 Labels `desired`, `current`, `undesired`, `good`, `better`, `bad`, `worst`, etc., are not hard-coded – you choose the vocabulary yourself.
-You can then summarise the results and customise them to your liking (e.g., how many `good` or `bad` instances have been caught) – it is up to you: the test outcomes are represented as ordinary R lists.
+You can then summarise/visualise/analyse/customise the results to your liking (e.g., how many `good` or `bad` instances have been caught) – the test outcomes are represented as ordinary R lists.

 Pros: